pshields/cyber_ui/README.md

 This software is currently pre-alpha and under active development.
 Most of the v1 features are not yet implemented.
 Support the ongoing development of this project at https://patreon.com/pshields.

+## Demo

+A demo of the working components is currently hosted [here](https://cyberui-demo.firebaseapp.com/). `cyber-ui-form-fields` is the only component ready to be demonstrated right now.

 ## Development

 Run `ng serve` and navigate to `http://localhost:4200/`.